machulav/ec2-github-runner/README.md

    }
    ```

-   If you plan to attach an IAM role to the EC2 agent with the iam-role-name parameter, you will need to allow additional actions.
+   If you plan to attach an IAM role to the EC2 runner with the `iam-role-name` parameter, you will need to allow additional permissions.

    ```
    {
     "Version": "2012-10-17",
     "Statement": [
       {
-        "Sid": "",
         "Effect": "Allow",
         "Action": [
+          "ec2:RunInstances",
           "ec2:TerminateInstances",
-          "ec2:RunInstances",
-          "ec2:ReplaceIamInstanceProfileAssociation",
           "ec2:DescribeInstances",
           "ec2:DescribeInstanceStatus",
+          "ec2:ReplaceIamInstanceProfileAssociation",
           "ec2:AssociateIamInstanceProfile"
         ],
         "Resource": "*"
       },
       {
-        "Sid": "",
         "Effect": "Allow",
         "Action": "iam:PassRole",
         "Resource": "*"